mozilla/fx-private-relay/docs/translations.md

   similar way to i18n.
 A capital "L" avoids confusing a lowercase "l" with an uppercase "I".
 - **[Locale][]**: Shared cultural conventions that appear in a user interface.
-This can include language, script and currencies.
+This can include language, letters, and currencies.
 It can also include formats for prices, numbers, dates, and times.
-The identifier for many locales is the combination of a language code and a region code.
-An example is `"en-US"` to specify English speakers in America.
-It implies the English alphabet in left-to-right text.
-Prices should be in US Dollars (USD, "$5.99").
+For example, American English can be a locale.
+This locale uses the English alphabet in left-to-right text.
+Prices are in US Dollars (USD, "$5.99").
   Numbers use commas as thousands separators (525,960 minutes in a year).
-The first number in a short date the month ("9/12/2023" for September 12, 2023).
+The first number in a short date is the month ("9/12/2023" for September 12, 2023).
   English-speaking users in other regions share some of these conventions.
 Other conventions, like currency and date formats, will vary.
 - **[Region][]**: An [administrative division][] that can be the basis for a locale.
 Mozilla prefers to use "Region" instead of "**Country**" when talking about localization.
-A Region can include areas within a country and areas that span countries.
+A region can include areas within a country, as well as areas that span countries.
 - **[Language][]**: A spoken or written system of communication.
 English is a broad language category.
 A language can be specific to a region, such as German spoken in Switzerland.
 In localization, the written system can be important as well.
 For